joakimmelen/K1-fullstack-todo/README.md

 # K1-fullstack-todo

-How to use it
+How to use it:

-fakeStoreApi can be used with any type of shopping project that needs products, carts, and users in JSON format. you can use examples below to check how fakeStoreApi works and feel free to enjoy it in your awesome projects!
+My extreme TODO-BACKEND can be used with any type of crappy frontend that needs TOTAL TODO CONTROLL in JSON format.
+You can use examples below to check how everything works and feel free to enjoy it in your hopefully awesome projects!